 Tankless water heaters are not immune to this issue.
 They too have similar problems with limescale buildup.
 The efficiency of the water heater will suffer, and the mineral deposits can cause your home to have problems with water pressure.

-Having a professional plumber like McDonough Plumbing install a whole house water softening system will eliminate all of your hard water problems, and you will enjoy all the energy efficiency your hot water heater has to offer!
+Having a professional plumber like McDonough Plumbing install a whole house water softening system will eliminate all of your hard water problems and save your water heater, allowing you to enjoy all the energy efficiency your hot water heater has to offer!
 Call us to speak to one of our plumbing experts today!